MUDE-2025/PA1.3/README.md

 # Programming assignment 1.2 VS code tricks

 You can preview this assignment on https://mude.citg.tudelft.nl/workbook-2025/assignments/PA1.3/README.html.
-You can obtain your personal repository for submission on: TBD
+You can obtain your personal repository for submission on: https://classroom.github.com/a/3DiBDRzA

 Before you can start this assignment, read the theory pages in the book: https://mude.citg.tudelft.nl/book/2025/programming/week_1_3.html